-The History, its changes and evolution of societies is marked by a tension between conservation and change (S. Aguilar).
+The History, its changes and evolution of societies is marked by a tension between conservation and change, according S. Aguilar.
 The evolution of a being or a society is the change that happens in one concrete state to a different and new concrete state.
 The change is the result of the tension between the forces that want to preserve what exists and the forces that want to change what exists.

 Margaret Thatcher and Ronald Reagan, a relationship that changed History (photo AP)